Sah631/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_47219889/README.md

 # Classifying Alzheimer's Disease using ConvNeXt

 ## Problem
 Alzheimer's disease is a type of dementia that affects memory, thinking, and behaviour, and can eventually become severe enough to impact the ability to complete daily tasks.
-Early detection of this disease can help individuals better plan their medical care and live a better quality of life.
+Early detection of this disease can help individuals better plan their medical care and live a better quality of life (Alzheimer's Association, n.d.).
 This project applies ConvNeXt, a deep learning model, to classify MRI brain scans into Alzheimer’s Disease (AD) and Normal Control (NC) categories using the ADNI dataset.

 ConvNeXt was chosen for this task because it combines the strengths of traditional convolutional networks with modern design improvements that make it more effective and efficient.
 MRI brain scans show very subtle structural differences between Alzheimer’s Disease and Normal Control subjects, so the model needs to recognise both fine details and overall patterns in the brain.
 ConvNeXt’s design allows it to do this effectively, making it well-suited for medical imaging tasks where accuracy and reliability are essential.